What Are Atrial Fibrillation (AFib) and Ventricular Fibrillation (VFib)?

 - Some public places like shopping malls and public buildings may have AEDs, or automatic external defibrillators available for such emergencies.

 - Individuals that survive ventricular fibrillation will likely need medications and an implantable cardioverter-defibrillator (ICD), and evaluation for surgical stint placement, surgical coronary angioplasty, or bypass surgery.

 Atrial Fibrillation Treatment and Management

-Simple procedures such as avoiding foods that may trigger AFib (for example, caffeine containing liquids like coffee) is helpful.
+- Simple lifestyle changes, such as avoiding foods that may trigger AFib (for example, caffeine containing liquids like coffee), are helpful.

 What Is the Outlook and Life Expectancy for AFib vs. VFib?

 The outlook for a person with untreated ventricular fibrillation is poor.
 The individual usually will die within a few minutes if untreated.

 - Even if VFib is treated, survival rates at best range from about 20%-35%.

 - Rates are higher if the person is taken to the hospital immediately and receives medical care.